Skip to content

 SHARE VIA:

 Epistaxis is common and affects >10% of us in our lifetimes.
-Children present with epistaxis for a number of reasons, many different to adults.
+Children present with epistaxis for several reasons, many different to adults.
 Unfortunately, physics underpins most of these causes.

 Sagittal view of nose showing blood supply of inner aspect